Learn about our mission, philosophy, design, vision and outcomes.

 School psychologists have knowledge of the history and foundations of school psychology; multiple service models and methods; ethical, legal, and professional standards; and other factors related to professional identity and effective practice as school psychologists.

-We support these domains through a multicultural context and identified outcomes for SDSU school psychologist in each area.
-These areas serve as the framework for curriculum development, field experience activities, and evaluation of students’ development of competencies.
+We support these domains through a multicultural context and identified outcomes for SDSU school psychologists in each area.
+These areas serve as the framework for curriculum development, field experience activities, and evaluation of students’ competency development.

-The Program provides an integrated sequence of theory, research, and practice in these seven areas over a 3-year sequence of full-time study followed by a full-time yearlong internship.
+The Program provides an integrated sequence of theory, research, and practice in these 10 domains over a 3-year sequence of full-time study followed by a full-time yearlong internship.
 This integrated graduate-profession program culminates in the Educational Specialist (Ed.S.) degree in School Psychology and the California Pupil Personnel Services Credential in School Psychology.

-Students simultaneously complete and earn: (a) the Masters of Science (M.S.) degree in Counseling with a Concentration in School Psychology, usually at the end of their second year in the program, and (b) the California School Psychology Internship Credential at the end of their third year.
+Students simultaneously complete and earn: (a) the Masters of Science (M.S.) degree in Counseling with a Concentration in School Psychology, usually at the end of their third semester in the program, and (b) the California School Psychology Internship Credential at the end of their third year.
 The program has held NASP approval since 1989 and is accredited by the California Commission on Teacher Credentialing.